cj-mills/christianjmills/_posts/2020-09-16-Barracuda-Pose-Estimation-Project-Log-1.md

 ## Background

 I've recently started playing around with the [Barracuda](https://docs.unity3d.com/Packages/com.unity.barracuda@1.1/manual/index.html) neural network inference library for the [Unity](https://unity.com/) game engine.
 What's cool about Barracuda is that it runs models locally within Unity.
-There's no remote server or special dependencies required to use an ML model in your application.
+There's no remote server or special dependencies required to use an deep learning (DL) model in your application.
 With a few [constraints](https://docs.unity3d.com/Packages/com.unity.barracuda@1.1/manual/SupportedPlatforms.html), it should work on any platform supported by Unity.
 Running the model in Unity also allows you to combine it with all the other [features](https://unity.com/products/unity-platform) of a modern real-time development platform.

 **Note:** If you're interested in learning how to get started with Barracuda, I plan to make a separate post on that in the near future.
 I will update this post with a link when it is ready.